Amit Khatri wins silver in 10,000m race walk at World U-20 Athletics C'ships | Sports-Games

 - Kenya

-Amit Khatri won a silver in men's 10,000m race walk event to clinch India's second medal at the World U-20 Athletics Championship here on Saturday.
+Amit Khatri braved breathing difficulties to win a silver in the men's 10,000m race walk event, clinching India's second medal at the World U-20 Athletics Championship here on Saturday.

 Paul McGrath of Spain won the bronze with a timing of 42:26.11 minutes.

-''At some point in the race, I would not breath properly but I am happy with the silver medal,'' he added.
+''At some point in the race, I would not breathe properly but I am happy with the silver medal,'' he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)